dmd-program/dmd-100/topics/narrative_structure.md

 4. falling action
 5. dénouement/resolution

-This five act structure works well when describing Greek and Shakespearean plays.
+This five-act structure works well when describing Greek and Shakespearean plays.
 However, there are many ways to analyze the structure of a narrative.
-Most contemporary stories can be described with according to common structural breakdowns – The Three Act, Four Act, Five Act, Seven Act, and Hero's Journey.
+Most contemporary stories can be described with according to common structural breakdowns – the Three Act, Four Act, Five Act, Seven Act, and Hero's Journey.
 These structures can help us understand how a story is told, and act as a heuristic for writing your own story.

 ### Three Act